resurfaceio/test-containers/helm/resurfaceio/resurface/README.md

   - **custom.config.pollingcycle**: string.
 Sleep cycle for alert polling thread.
 Allowed values are `'default'` (use configured cycle delay), `'off'` (no polling), `'fast'` (60-second delay), `'nonstop'` (zero cycle delay).
 Defaults to `'default'`
   - **custom.config.tz**: string.
 Used to specify a local timezone instead of the UTC timezone containers run with by default.
   - **custom.config.version**: string.
 Overrides the default Resurface image tag for a given chart version.
+  - **custom.config.writerequestbodies**: boolean.
+Controls if request bodies are persisted after analysis.
+Set to `false` to disable.
+  - **custom.config.writerequestheaders**: boolean.
+Controls if request headers are persisted after analysis.
+Set to `false` to disable.
+  - **custom.config.writeresponsebodies**: boolean.
+Controls if response bodies are persisted after analysis.
+Set to `false` to disable.
+  - **custom.config.writeresponseheaders**: boolean.
+Controls if response headers are persisted after analysis.
+Set to `false` to disable.

 - The **custom.storage** subsection refers to the persistent storage configuration.
 Persistent volume implementation is specific to each cloud provider.
   - **custom.storage.size**: integer.
 Size in GiB/GB (see **units**) of the persistent volume that should be provisioned for each Resurface node.
 It should match the **custom.config.dbsize** value.